streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 - programming ability - it is not a good first task for someone who never programmed anything.
   - Setup of environment takes long
   - Editing even the simplest quest requires edits to at least two different files
-  - Kotlin familiarity is not needed, but ability to adjust to a new syntax is needed
+  - Kotlin familiarity is not needed, but the ability to adjust to a new syntax is needed
-  - It is expected that someone trying this can search for solution of a typical problems on encountering an error message
+  - It is expected that someone trying this can search for a solution of a typical problems on encountering an error message
-- familiarity with StreetComplete as an user - it is really recommended to be familiar with how StreetComplete works.Making hundreds of edits is not mandatory.
-But passing familiarity how surveying with StreetComplete works is needed.
+- familiarity with StreetComplete as a user - it is really recommended to be familiar with how StreetComplete works.
+Making hundreds of edits is not mandatory.
+But passing familiarity with how surveying with StreetComplete works is needed.
 - time - Android Studio setup is sadly complicated
-  - Multiple hours are typical, though most was spend on waiting for various downloads
+  - Multiple hours are typical, though most spend on waiting for various downloads
-  - it is likely that setting up Android Studio will be more complex than writing the code
+  - setting up Android Studio will likely be more complex than writing the code
 - basic ability to use git (but as mentioned, anything GitHub specific will be explained)
 - GitHub account
 - around 15GB of a free space
-  - initial setup will download half of the Internet while getting emulators and dependencies.
+  - the initial setup will download half of the Internet while getting emulators and dependencies.
 This is typical.

 # Dependencies - initial setup